Selective engagements

-The goal is to make an idea understandable and demonstrable enough that the next move becomes clearer.
+The goal is to make an underdefined idea understandable and demonstrable enough that the next decision becomes clearer.

 How engagements start